misakimichy/AnimalShelter.Solution/README.md

 - Zomato API API
     - Get a API key from [Zomato API developers account](https://developers.zomato.com/api)

-    - Create a EnvironmentVariables.cs in LocalBusinessAPI/Models and paste the API key in the code:
+    - Create a EnvironmentVariables.cs in AnimalShelterAPI/Models and paste the API key in the code:
     ```
-    namespace LocalBusinessAPI.Models
+    namespace AnimalShelterAPI.Models
     {
         public static class EnvironmentVariables
         {